KUJP-code/KU-wiki/src/content/docs/materials/ss_features.md

 #### Questions

-1. Confirm it is for scheduling emails to be sent en masse later/that you can search for past mass emails.
+1. Confirm it is for scheduling emails to be sent en masse later/that you can search for past mass emails
+   - Yep
 2. What are embedded characters?
+   - Ah, the ability to interpolate variables in the email
 3. Do we ever send separate body/subject for PC/mobile?
+   - No

 ### Student Announcements